tbenade/wercker-devcenter/source/_drafts/middleman.md

 # Deploying static sites to S3 with Middleman and wercker

 We usually associate *deployment* with servers and infrastructure, but for static site deployments such as blogs, we can levarage [Amazon Web Services' S3](http://aws.amazon.com/s3/) to host our static assets.
-In this article we will go into the details of deploying your static site to S3 and wercker.
+In this article we will go into the details of deploying your static site to S3 with wercker.

 ## Requirements